-We will receive additional admissions support from the Devon Schools Admissions Team for the academic year 2019-20, including distance measurement.
-This will be based on Devon LA's Geographical Information System, an electronic mapping system.
+We receive additional admissions support from the Devon Schools Admissions Team including distance measurement.
+This is based on Devon LA's Geographical Information System, an electronic mapping system.
 Should this arrangement not be renewed, alternative provision will be made to measure using an equivalent system.